ElvinC/gyroflow/FAQ.md

 title: FAQ
 ---

+## Something doesn't work and I didn't watch the tutorial video in full.
+Halp!?
+Apparently only 15% of viewers watched the full video.
+Please do so if you haven't before asking for help since it contains a lot of tips and tricks: [tutorial](https://youtu.be/f4YD5pGmnxM).

 ## My export doesn't work with hardware acceleration?
 Make sure you have FFmpeg installed.
 If problem persist, export with debug info enabled, which should narrow down the problem.